jdunkerley/jdunkerley/enso-inflation-prime-ministers/post.md

-# Using Enso to Analyze UK Prime Ministers and Inflation
+# Using Enso to Analyse UK Prime Ministers and Inflation

 ![UK Prime Ministers and Inflation](inflation-prime-ministers.png)